Gabri432/angular-personal-website/docs/assets/blog-content/programming/what-programming-language-you-should-learn.md

 Another popular question, or rather concern, is the amount of programming languages.
 How many of them you should learn?<br />
 The more the better right?
 Well, not really.
 <br /><br />
-The reality is that every programming language can be so vast and complex that probably one or two will be already a lot.<br />
+The reality is that every programming language can be so vast and complex that probably one or two would be already a lot.<br />
-Knowing a programming language doesn't just mean knowing the syntax and be able to write simple programs, but it is also about being familiar with more advanced concepts such as programming principles, patterns, best practices, and also some libraries or even frameworks.
+Knowing one doesn't just mean knowing the syntax and be able to write simple programs, but it is also about being familiar with more advanced concepts such as programming principles, patterns, best practices, and also some libraries or even frameworks.
 <br /><br />
 That's why most of the times is far more reasonable to <strong>specialize</strong> your knowledge into a single or couple of programming languages.
 <br />